 Nail trimming can be tough to start with some dogs, but you’ll have an easier time doing it if you start your Rottweiler young and make it a regular habit.
 If you’ve never clipped a dog’s nails, get proper guidance from a vet or groomer.
 Rottweilers have black nails, making it harder to figure out how much of the nail to trim.
 When trimming, avoid going past the curve of the nail.
 Also, look for a chalky white ring on the nail, as this will tell you where you should stop trimming to avoid any potential injury.

-Keeping your Rottweiler’s teeth healthy is arguably the most important part of their well-being.
+Keeping your Rottweiler’s teeth healthy is arguably one of the most important parts of their well-being.
 Unfortunately, it’s easy to forget caring for your dog’s teeth, which is why around 80% of dogs end up with dental disease by age three.
 Regularly brush your Rottweiler’s teeth and give them dental chews to prevent tartar buildup.

 How much food should Rottweilers eat?
 How much a Rottweiler eats per day usually depends on their age, weight, and activity level.
 Your vet will guide you best, but it’s generally recommended that you feed adult Rottweilers two meals per day — morning and evening.
 Rottweiler puppies are growing and may need three to four meals a day.